monsoonmaelstrom/book2/book2.md

 “I know.
 Is it okay if we don’t talk about it anymore?”
 I ask.
 “I want to lie here with you and not think about it.”

-“Alright,” he tells me, pulling me closer, and tucking my head under his chin.
+“Alright,” he agrees, pulling me closer, and tucking my head under his chin.

 I slowly try to escape from the anxiety that has me firmly locked in its grip, and let the feel of his skin against mine lull me into a dreamless sleep.